Why Do Dogs Circle Before They Lie Down?

 Could Circling Be a Cause for Concern?

 As you know, sometimes there’s no obvious explanation for why dogs do certain things.
-Sometimes it’s simply a habit the dog formed and it may not really have a reason.
-But if you can’t think of a reasonable explanation for why your dog is exhibiting a certain behavior, you may want to look into it a little bit – especially if it’s a new behavior your dog has recently developed.
+Sometimes it’s simply a habit the dog formed and it may not really have any motivation behind it.
+But if you can’t think of a reasonable explanation for why your dog is exhibiting a certain behavior, you may want to look into it a little bit more – especially if it’s a new behavior your dog has recently developed.
+It’s a good rule of thumb for dog behavior in general, mind you: if it’s new, keep an eye on it just in case.
+And the reason for this vigilant monitoring of your pooch’s quirks is quite simple.

 Dogs are unique creatures and we don’t always understand why they do the things they do.
 Because changes in behavior can signal a health problem, you need to familiarize yourself with your dog’s behavior enough that you are able to quickly identify changes.
 Don’t worry – it’s easy to do!
 All you have to do is spend as much time with your dog as possible and you’ll come to know him as well as you know yourself – or better.